rawmodel/framework/README.md

 ### Field Null Value

-By default all defined fields are set to `null`.
+By default, all defined fields are set to `null`.
 Similar to default and fake value we can set a `nullValue` option for each field, to automatically replace `null` values.

 The `nullValue` can also be a method which returns a dynamic value.
 Note that this function shares the context of a field instance, thus you have access to all the features of the `Field` class.